yukichigato/rendicion-de-gastos/README.md

 This will run the frontend locally.

 > [!WARNING]
-> We use Vercel BLOB for image/file storage, so it's not possible to fetch data from the client while hosting the app locally (localhost);
+> We use Vercel BLOB for image/file storage, so it's not possible to fetch files from the client while hosting the app locally (localhost);
 > you have to use a gateway API like [ngrok](https://ngrok.com/) or the client might possibly break trying to fetch
 > files from Vercel.